-1948: Good Friday tornadoes moved from Terre Haute to Redkey, Indiana killing 20 people.
+1948: A Good Friday tornado moved from Terre Haute to Redkey, Indiana killing 20 people.
 About 80% of the town of Coatesville was destroyed, and 16 people were killed.
 The Coatesville Carnegie Library was a total loss.
 The path was a half mile wide.

 2009: The proof is in the pudding – A NOAA Weather Radio can save your life.
 Near Belk, AL, a family was alerted to a tornado by their weather radio; they went to their storm cellar.
 They heard the “jet roar” of the EF1 tornado as it damaged their home; they were unhurt.

 2011: Two tornadoes tracked across Bulloch County in Georgia.
 The strongest, an EF1, caused damage to seven structures, including throwing one mobile home 30 yards.

 — NWS Charleston, SC (@NWSCharlestonSC) March 26, 2017

 2017: Tornadoes do occur in other parts of the world.
 Here is a video of one in Khamis Mustait, Saudi Arabia.